2018–19 Reading F.C. season: Transfers and contracts

 Reading announced their first summer signing on 17 May 2018, Andy Yiadom signed a four-year contract with Reading, officially joining his new club on 1 July after the expiration of his Barnsley contract.
 Reading's second summer signing was announced on 5 June, with David Meyler signing a two-year contract, with the option of an additional year, on a free transfer from Hull City upon the conclusion of contract with them on 30 June.
 The following day, Reading announced that John O'Shea had signed a one-year contract to commence on 1 July 2018.

 On 20 June, Reading announced that Andrija Novakovich had signed a new two-year contract with the club, and that he would spend the next season on loan at Eredivisie club Fortuna Sittard.
 Two days after, it was announced that goalkeeper Lewis Ward had also extended his contract with the club until the summer of 2020.
 On 2 July, Reading announced that youngsters Jamal Balogun, Andre Burley, Cameron Green, Adam Liddle, Akin Odimayo, Moroyin Omolabi and Jazz Wallace had all signed their first professional contracts with the club, whilst goalkeeper Luke Southwood had also signed a new two-year contract.

+On 3 July, Reading announced that Ethan Bristow, Jeriel Dorsett, Josh Hewitt, Morgan Kealy, Conor Lawless, Kian Leavy, Jordan Murray, Thierry Nevers, Michael Olise, Oliver Pendlebury, Myles Roberts and Fabio Sole had all been inducted into their Under-18 squad on two-year scholarship deals.

 Reading signed Marc McNulty from Coventry City, on 6 July, to a four-year contract for an undisclosed fee.
 Two days later, it was announced that Danzell Gravenberch had re-joined KSV Roeselare on loan for second successive season.

 On 10 July, Reading parted company with striker Yann Kermorgant by mutual agreement and Tennai Watson joined AFC Wimbledon on a season-long loan deal.
 Reading announced that they had signed Darren Sidoel from Ajax on a three-year contract on 17 July.

 Academy graduate Jökull Andrésson agreed a two-year contract with Reading on 24 July, before joining Hungerford Town on loan until 1 January 2019.
 The following day, Joey van den Berg moved to NEC on a season-long loan deal, whilst Colchester United goalkeeper Sam Walker joined the club on a three-year deal.
 On 27 July, Lewis Ward joined Northampton Town on a season-long loan.

 Sam Baldock signed a three-year contract with Reading, joining from Brighton and Hove Albion on 30 July.
 The following day, Reading confirmed that George Evans had moved to Derby County for an undisclosed fee and Sam Smith joined Oxford United on a season-long loan.